Our Abbey

 Why a religious institution?

 We discriminate.
 We discriminate between Us and Others, the latter thinking life is a gamble and glory goes to the bold, etc. Us are the Party Poopers for whom gambling is a terror and glory a folly.
-We believe in Us, would invest in Us, but would shield our investment from the grasping Others.

 Why a religious institution?